xiaoyingpu/csci208/partial/[ ] 22_reference_type.md

 ## Answer:

-Clojure uses refs to coordinate _identities_ in a concurrent setting.
+Clojure uses refs to coordinate _identities_ in a concurrent setting [@emerick2012clojure].

-From Clojure Programming, P. 180.
-(Emerick, Chas, Brian Carper, and Christophe Grand.
-Clojure programming. " O'Reilly Media, Inc.", 2012.)